sx-aurora-dev/llvm-project/llvm/README.txt

     $ cmake3 -G Ninja -DCMAKE_BUILD_TYPE="Release" \
       -DLLVM_TARGETS_TO_BUILD="VE" ../llvm
     $ ninja-build

+Use it from clang like:

+    $ clang -target ve -O3 -fno-vectorize -fno-slp-vectorize \
+      -fno-crash-diagnostics -c ...

+ - Clang without -O3 may cause internal compiler errors.
+Adding -O3 option will solve this problem.
+ - Clang with -O3 may cause vectorization related errors.
+Adding "-fno-vectorize -fno-slp-vectorize" options will solve this problem.
+ - -fno-crash-diagnostics avoid generating diagnostics which contain compiling source codes.

 Please see the documentation provided in docs/ for further assistance with LLVM.